 All IS units (except Al Baghdadi) are eliminated as soon as they suffer a single step loss.
 They may retreat after combat.
 Eliminated units are placed in the IS Force Pool.
 They can return to play when a player plays the IS Activation card and brings back into play 3 previously destroyed IS units.

-25.2 IS ctivation
+25.2 IS Activation

 From time to time player can activate IS and manoeuvre its counters by playing one of the Daesh cards (#50 to 53) during his Events segment.
 He randomly picks 3 counters (face down) from the IS Force Pool, and places them on any space or spaces controlled by IS, or on any unoccupied space or spaces showing an IS symbol (Sunni tribal areas neglected by the powers in place and sympathetic to IS’ agenda).
 If the Al Baghdadi counter is not yet in play, the player activating IS can choose to put it in play, and only draw one other counter; if the Al-Baghdadi counter is reduced, he can choose to return it to full strength and only draw other 2 counters.